canonical/loki-k8s-operator/README.md

 #### Example 3 - Send logs entries to Loki with Promtail:

+> **Deprecated:** Promtail is deprecated by Grafana.
+Consider using [the OpenTelemetry Collector snap](https://snapcraft.io/opentelemetry-collector) as a replacement log shipping agent.

 [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) is an agent which ships the contents of local logs to Loki.
 It is usually deployed to every machine that has applications needed to be monitored.

 It primarily: